 Don’t bite off more than you can chew.
 Start with 15-minute increments.
 Go to bed 15 minutes earlier and wake up 15 minutes earlier.
-I’m not a fan of daylight savings – the one hour time change is always a killer to my sleep patterns.
-Smaller increments are not as noticeable to our body.
+I’m not a fan of daylight savings – the one-hour time change is always a killer to my sleep patterns.
+Smaller increments are not as noticeable to our bodies.
 Remember, when your sleep schedule doesn’t work out, let it go.
 It’s okay.
 Don’t fixate on it.

 Not getting enough sleep is NOT a big deal.
 It’s also not an excuse to stay up late and neglect your sleep.
 Be proactive and get right back on your schedule when you miss a night.

 I don’t know about you, but I do so much better when I have to be accountable to someone for a change I’m making.
 Change doesn’t always feel good, and it is easy to shy away from the uncomfortable.
 Getting up early can be uncomfortable, but sometimes things have to be uncomfortable to be useful.

 Jay Shetty in his book Think Like a Monk shared the T.I.M.E tip.
 If you haven’t read this book yet, I would highly recommend it.
 He uses the acronym TIME to help remind us how to realign our morning routine.
 Believe me, I know how crazy life gets.
 Establishing a good morning schedule is all about finding or making the time.

 T = Thankfulness.
 Express gratitude to someone, someplace, or something every day.
 This includes thinking it, writing it, and sharing it.